prestodb/presto/presto-docs/src/main/sphinx/admin/session-property-managers.rst

 * All ETL queries (tagged with 'etl') are routed to subgroups under the ``global.pipeline`` group, and must be configured with certain properties to control writer behavior.

+* All high memory ETL queries (tagged with 'high_mem_etl') are routed to subgroups under the ``global.pipeline`` group, and must be configured to enable :doc:`/admin/exchange-materialization`.

 These requirements can be expressed with the following rules:

 .. code-block:: json